Whale watching with companies like Prince of Whales is a popular activity to do in Victoria. There are a number of different tour options.

 These boats are faster than the catamarans which means more distance covered while looking for whales.
 Like the Half-Day tours, the Zodiacs include an experience guided who provides background on everything you see.

-The Zodiac tours cost around $169 per person as of March 2025.
 It’s also possible to privately rent a Zodiac for yourself and up to 11 other people.
-This costs around $1800, so if you have a large group it can be cheaper to take this option.

 Sunset Whale Watching

-Available only from May to mid-September, there are the Sunset tours.
-These take place on the best catamaran that Prince of Whales has to offer and the tour is designed especially for photography.
+In the past, available only from May to mid-September, there were the Sunset tours.
+These took place on the best catamaran that Prince of Whales has to offer and the tour was designed especially for photography.
+It is unclear if these tours will be offered in the 2026 season.

 Full-Day Whale and Wildlife Tour

-The tour begins at 8:30 am and doesn’t provide lunch, so you need to bring your own.
-It costs $299 per person.
+The tour began at 8:30 am and didn’t provide lunch, so you needed to bring your own.

 Other Information